harel-coffee/CancerProteinSecretionML-auto/scripts/README.md

 ## Re-run the ML analysis

 The `runMLanalysis.py` script is used to re-run the machine learning analysis and generate gene scores and ROC AUC values.
-The [conda environment file](../environment.yml) necessary to run this script can be found in the top-level directory of this repository.
+The [python conda environment file](../environment_python.yml) necessary to run this script can be found in the top-level directory of this repository.
+Ensure that the environment is activated prior to running any of the scripts (`conda activate psp-cancer-py`).

 *NOTE!* The script will check if results already exist in the `results/` directory of the repository, and will skip the analysis if the same result file exists.
 Therefore, to regenerate the results, first delete the existing output present in the `results/` directory.